Voluntary HIV and Aids support

 There are a number of commissioned and voluntary services available for Royal Greenwich residents who are living with HIV.

-For information, advice and counselling on all aspects of HIV, AIDS and sexual health, contact the National Aids Helpline.
+For information, advice and counselling on all aspects of HIV, AIDS and sexual health, contact the Sexual Health Helpline.

 South London HIV Partnership